GO Cyprus: A Table Divided

 Financial aid: Need-based financial aid may be available for students satisfying the GO requirement.

-Program Directors: Tammy Tobin, professor of biology; Andrea Lopez, associate professor of policital science; and Christina Dinges, Office of Cross-Cultural Programs
+Program Directors: Nick Clark, assistant professor of political science; Baris Kesgin, assistant professor of political science; and Christina Dinges, Office of Cross-Cultural Programs